theravipatel/nodejs-tutorial/README.md

 }).listen(5000); //the server object listens on port 5000
 ```
 - Now run `node create_server.js` in terminal and `http://localhost:5000` in browser

+## 9) Package.json file
+- It is the manifest file of any Node.js project and contains the metadata of the project.
+- It can be categorised into below categories:
+    - **Identifying metadata properties**: It basically consists of the properties to identify the module/project such as the name of the project, current version of the module, licence, author of the project, description about the project etc.
+    - **Functional metadata properties**: As the name suggests, it consists of the functional values/properties of the project/module such as the entry/starting point of the module, dependencies in project, scripts being used, repository links of Node project etc.
+- It can be create using command `npm init`
+- Package.json file properties as below:
+    - **name**: The name of the application/project.
+    - **version**: The version of application.
+The version should follow semantic versioning rules.
+    - **description**: The description about the application, purpose of the application, technology used like React, MongoDB, etc.
+    - **main**: This is the entry/starting point of the app.
+It specifies the main file of the application that triggers when the application starts.
+Application can be started using npm start.
+    - **scripts**: The scripts which needs to be included in the application to run properly.
+    - **engines**: The versions of the node and npm used.
+These versions are specified in case the application is deployed on cloud like heroku or google-cloud.
+    - **keywords**: It specifies the array of strings that characterizes the application.
+    - **author**: It consist of the information about the author like name, email and other author related information.
+    - **license**: The license to which the application confirms are mentioned in this key-value pair.
+    - **dependencies**: The third party package or modules installed using npm are specified in this segment.
+    - **devDependencies**: The dependencies that are used only in the development part of the application are specified in this segment.
+These dependencies do not get rolled out when the application is in production stage.
+    - **repository**: It contain the information about the type and url of the repository where the code of the application lives is mentioned here in this segment.
+    - **bugs**: The url and email where the bugs in the application should be reported are mentioned in this segment.
+- **NOTE** that after installing external package to the project, it will create **node_modules** folder which may contains multiple packages so to avoid pushing it to github repository, add **node_module** folder to **.gitignore** file.